-Based on the Company's clinical and research and development plans and its timing expectations related to the progress of its programs, the Company expects that its cash and cash equivalents as of December 31, 2022 will enable the Company to fund its operating expenses and capital expenditure requirements into the third quarter of 2023, as such these factors raise substantial doubt regarding the Company's ability to continue as a going concern.
-In an effort to further preserve the Company's working capital, the Company's employees took a portion of their 2022 earned bonus in the form of equity in lieu of cash.
+Based on the Company's clinical and research and development plans and its timing expectations related to the progress of its programs, the Company expects that its cash and cash equivalents as of December 31, 2023, including drawdowns of available grant funds, will enable the Company to fund its operating expenses and capital expenditure requirements into the fourth quarter of 2025.
+Prior to the Cell Ready transaction, there was substantial doubt regarding the Company's ability to continue as a going concern, which was alleviated by the proceeds from the transaction.